josephrclick/synapse/README.md

 ## The "Magic" (It's Not Magic, It's RAG)

 1.  **You Feed the Beast:** Drop in any text document.
-2.  **It Chews on It:** Capture uses advanced models to chunk and create vector embeddings (think of them as "idea-fingerprints").
+2.  **It Chews on It:** Synapse uses advanced models to chunk and create vector embeddings (think of them as "idea-fingerprints").
 3.  **You Ask a Question:** "What were the security concerns from that one frontend report?"
 4.  **It Thinks:** It finds the most relevant "idea-fingerprints," reads the original text, and uses a powerful local LLM to generate a human-like answer.
 5.  **You Look Like a Genius:** You get a perfect summary, complete with links to the exact sources you fed it.